mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_fitting.rst

 Follow the following instructions for an example of fitting:

-1. Load the HIFI00062798 file from the reference material folder in the `Home`_ tab.
+1. Load the HIFI00062798 file from the reference material folder in the home tab.
 2. Open the Fitting tab and right click in the functions box and select Add Function.
 3. Go to the Muon drop-down title in the Fit dialogue box.
 4. Select MuonGeneric and then ExpDecayOsc, and press the fit button.
 This process is shown in Figure 25.

 .. figure:: /images/thetabsfittingfig25.gif
     :align: center

     Figure 25: How to add a function to a data set.

 *NB: To remove the function, right click on the function name and select Remove.*